RobRendell/gTove/README.md

 * Shader for minis handles transparency wrong.
 Should just LERP the whole image onto 1,1,1,alpha.
 * Have a textbox of letters/icons/emojis configurable in Tabletop, which become available to toggle on/off on minis to represent statuses or whatever.
-* Due to httprelay.io relying on cookies, multiple tabs in the same browser are going to have issues.
-Its cookie doesn't appear to be httpOnly, so we might be able to hack it with javascript.
 * Recover from network failure e.g. sleep?
 Also doesn't seem to handle it well if the same client logs out and in as different users a few times.
 * Make nodes tell each other the number of peers they have, so any with less than others can invite connections?
-* Allow cropping/selecting of area of image for minis.
-Have stand and top-down versions - drag/zoom the frame over the image to select what is shown.
-Allow minis with things other than circles for top-down?
+* Allow minis with things other than circles for top-down?
 Square plus both orientations of hexes (or maybe auto-align with map if hex-based).
 * Overlays - images which overlay the map to cover up secret doors and suchlike, or which can be added to reveal those secret areas (to protect against players who look at the underlying map image).
 * Ruler.
 Most basic is simply a straight line between the click and drag points.
 More fancy uses Bresenham's to